Titania (Marvel Comics): Illness and recuperation

 Despite her enhanced durability, Titania contracts cancer.
-Lacking both health insurance and money, Creel is quickly forced to move her from the hospital to an abandoned building.
-Creel kidnaps Dr. Jane Foster and brings her to the abandoned building to treat Titania, whose condition is rapidly deteriorating.
+Lacking both health insurance and money, Creel is forced to move her from the hospital to an abandoned building.
+Creel kidnaps Jane Foster and brings her to the abandoned building to treat Titania, whose condition is rapidly deteriorating.
 Due to a battle between Creel and Thor, the building collapses upon the two women.
 Weakened and barely conscious, but still massively strong, Titania is nonetheless able to save Foster from being killed by holding up the falling debris.
-Foster subsequently helps treat Titania's cancer at the hospital.
+Foster then uses her hospital privileges to get Titania a room and the treatment she needs.

 In a "silent" story containing no word balloons, Captain America fights the Absorbing Man on Christmas Eve, then learns that Creel was trying to get enough money to buy a Christmas present for Titania.
-Cap then secretly delivers the present in Creel's place, and remains outside their apartment window long enough to watch Titania pick up the gift.
+Cap then secretly delivers the present in Creel's place and remains outside their apartment window long enough to watch Titania pick up the gift.
 In an accompanying script excerpt, writer Dan Jurgens explains that Titania's illness has been cured.

 During Christopher Priest's run on Deadpool, Titania appears as a roommate of Deadpool and the supervillain Constrictor, but is later revealed to be the shapeshifter Copycat.
 She was originally intended to be the real Titania, but Marvel editors came up with the Copycat explanation in order to resolve the continuity conflict with Dan Jurgens' cancer storyline simultaneously occurring in Thor.